Plug-in electric vehicle fire: Roewe i6

+Roewe Ei5

+On June 21, 2024, an MG ES (the name of facelifted version of Roewe Ei5 in Thailand) car fire occurred near the Pong Tollgate on Motorway Route 7 in Bang Lamung District, Chonburi, Thailand.
+MG Sales (Thailand) Co., Ltd. issued a statement clarifying that the accident occurred after the rear drive shaft of a large bus detached and fell onto the road surface, the car passed through it, then the drive shaft severely impacted the underside of the car, causing significant damage.
+When the car moved to the side of the road, the fire began.

 Jaguar I-Pace

 On September 11, 2020, a Jaguar I-Pace crashed into a tree and caught fire in Oslo, Norway.

 On August 23, 2021, a Jaguar I-Pace caught fire while parked near Redmond, Oregon, USA.
 The battery melted and it took around two hours to put out the fire.

 On October 25, 2021, a Jaguar I-Pace caught fire while charging in Székesfehérvár, Hungary.
 The fire reignited several times.

+On May 5, 2023, a Jaguar I-Pace caught fire in underground garage in Prague, Czech Republic.

-NIO EC6
+Nio EC6

-On July 30, 2021, an electric NIO EC6 crashed into a guardrail in Shanghai, China, and caught fire.
+On July 30, 2021, an electric Nio EC6 crashed into a guardrail in Shanghai, China, and caught fire.
 The driver died in the accident.

-NIO ES8
+Nio ES8

-On April 22, 2019, an electric NIO ES8 caught fire at a NIO service center in Xi'an, Shaanxi Province, China.
-According to the investigation report, the short circuit of battery was caused by the chassis deformed after the collision of the car.
+On April 22, 2019, an electric Nio ES8 caught fire at a Nio service center in Xi'an, Shaanxi Province, China.
+According to the investigation report, the short circuit of battery was caused by chassis deformation after a collision of the car.

-On May 16, 2019, a NIO ES8 caught fire in Anting, Jiading District, Shanghai, China.
+On May 16, 2019, a Nio ES8 caught fire in Anting, Jiading District, Shanghai, China.